w3c/guide/index.md

 toc: true
 ---

+This Guidebook provides information for W3C participants about processes and practices that may affect their work at W3C.
+See [About the Guidebook](#care-and-feeding) for details.

 ## Groups

 A variety of [W3C Groups](../groups/) enable W3C to pursue its mission through the creation of Web standards, guidelines, and supporting materials.